spuder/OpenSpool/README.md

 ## First Time Configuration

-A new wifi network will appear called `OpenSpool-xxxx`, join the network, navigate to [192.168.4.1](http://192.168.4.1),  insert your wifi credentials and reboot.
+A new wifi network will appear called `OpenSpool`, join the network, navigate to [192.168.4.1](http://192.168.4.1),  insert your wifi credentials and reboot.

-You can then navigate to the web interface at `openspool.local` or ip address.
+You can then navigate to the web interface at `openspool-xxxxxx.local` or ip address.

 ## Configuration